This is an example that wants to show how a Flutter application could be integrated with Datalogic SDK.

 Flutter code:

-In the Flutter code we can use a EventChannel listener inside a StatefulWidget to wait for the barcode coming from the Android part:
+In the Flutter code we can use an EventChannel listener inside a StatefulWidget to wait for the barcode coming from the Android part:

 class IntentBarcodeReader extends StatefulWidget {